 Methods of teaching human sexuality are emphasized to strengthen course participants' teaching techniques and classroom procedures.
+Notes: Offered on demand.

 634. Health Curriculum Development and Methods (3).

 This course provides an overview of strategies and methods for teaching health in various settings.
 Methods and strategies for specific settings will be explored.